 Prior to the mSE Kunsthalle, there was ZOTT Artspace, an international platform for contemporary art.

-ZOTT Artspace was founded in 2014 by Christian Zott (founder and leader of the consulting company mSE Solutions which is the bearer of the mSE Kunsthalle) in Singapore.
+ZOTT Artspace was founded in 2014 by Christian Zott in Singapore.
 After the first exhibitions with international artists, a second exhibition space was founded in Sankt Kassian, 1,500 meters above sea level in the Italian Dolomites, called ZOTT Artspace Dolomites for estabilshed artists and newcomers.
-In 2017, ZOTT Artspace opened a big project room in Munich's museum quarter (ZOTT Artspace Munich).
-There, meetings with artists and exhibitions took place, as well as events of the KAIROS project.
+In 2017, ZOTT Artspace opened spacious project rooms in Munich's museum quater (ZOTT Artspace Munich), where meetings with artists took place, exhibitions were presented,and where events for the Kairos project were held.

-Since fall 2019, the mSE Kunsthalle in Unterammergau has become the central location for all art projects by Christian Zott and mSE Solutions.
+Since fall 2019, the mSE Kunsthalle in Unterammergau has become the central location for all art projects by Christian Zott.

 KAIROS in Vienna